 - Privacy issues concerning sample use and storage be appropriately addressed in laboratories using outsourcing to analyze samples.

 - Sample analysis be expedited such that the current backlog of collected and RFLP-analyzed samples is eliminated within 18 months once funding is secured.

 The Commission has determined that outsourcing those samples to private laboratories capable of high throughput testing may be the only means of achieving all four of the above-listed criteria for the majority of State and local public laboratories.
 Further, the Commission estimates that outsourcing these samples to private laboratories, at an estimated cost of $50 per sample, will result in significant cost savings through economies of scale.
 However, the Commission recognizes that some States may effectively reduce their backlog in-house.
 For States capable of in-house backlog reduction using their per sample share of allocated monies, the Commission encourages that application of funds.

 Prioritization of database sample collection and analysis:

 If resources are first allocated to analyze samples of individuals with long prison sentences and little chance of imminent release rather than individuals on probation and parole or soon to be released, the database is rendered useless if that person re-offends and his sample has not been analyzed and entered into the system.
-Ensuring that the DNA profiles of offenders are entered into CODIS prior to release makes it more likely that the database will be effective at quickly identifying the perpetrator if that individual re-offends.
+Ensuring that the DNA profiles of convicted persons are entered into CODIS prior to release makes it more likely that the database will be effective at quickly identifying them if they re-offend.